yukih123/github_code_wrap/README.md

 https://chrome.google.com/webstore/detail/github-code-wrap/cejlpdpgokleliekienpmkjdiamjpnin

-This is an extension that forces codes wrapping on GitHub (only github.com).
-It applies to the part written \`\`\` ... \`\`\` in markdown.
+This is a Chrome extension that forces codes wrapping on GitHub (only github.com).
+It applies to the part written \`\`\` ... \`\`\` in Markdown.

-Especially when pasting access logs and error logs on GitHub Issues, they will be displayed long horizontally.
+Especially when pasting access logs, error logs, and etc on GitHub Issues, they are displayed long horizontally.
 This extension wraps them.

 ## Before